pcmarts/Collab-Room-Telegram-App/replit.md

 ## Changelog

-- July 13, 2025.
-Comprehensive refactoring of swipe-related terminology to use requests table format
+- July 13, 2025. **COMPLETED**: Comprehensive refactoring of swipe-related terminology to use requests table format
-  - Updated rate limiter from "swipeLimiter" to "requestLimiter"
+  - Updated rate limiter from "swipeLimiter" to "requestLimiter" throughout codebase
   - Created new storage methods for handling action-based requests (createCollaborationRequest, acceptCollaborationRequest, hideCollaborationRequest)
   - Server now properly accepts "action" parameter ("request" or "skip") instead of "direction" ("left" or "right")
   - Client-side code already properly sends "action" parameter - no changes needed
   - Updated error messages and logs to use collaboration request terminology
   - Legacy createSwipe method still available for backward compatibility but converted to use requests table
-  - **IN PROGRESS**: Completing refactoring of remaining "direction" references in server code
+  - Updated deleteLeftSwipes method to properly delete skipped requests from requests table
+  - All endpoints now use consistent request/action terminology while maintaining backward compatibility
+  - Server tested and confirmed working correctly with new parameter validation
 - July 13, 2025.
 Fixed discover page database consistency issues and migrated legacy data
   - Resolved anomaly where user had match status but wasn't appearing in requests table
   - The discover page was using the requests table correctly, but legacy data remained in old swipes/matches tables